qikunxiang/ModelFreePriceBounds/README.md

 ## Configurations

-+ All folders and subfolders must be added to the search path.
++ All folders and subfolders must be added to the MATLAB search path.
 + Gurobi optimization must be installed on the machine and relevant files must be added to the search path.